reedmusic/exercises/jazz/cool/cool1.md

 	</details>

-1. What instruemnt is John Coltrane playing?
+1. What instrument is John Coltrane playing?
 Is this normal for him?

 	<details>Soprano sax here.
 He usually plays tenor.</details>